-Any student who fails to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Probation once.
-The probationary period will be the student's next semester of enrollment at the college.
-The college will communicate the Probation status to the student and inform the student that s/he must meet the academic progress standard by the end of the Probation Period in order to maintain eligibility to participate in the financial aid program at the college.
+Any student who fails to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Warning ONCE.
+The Warning period will be the student's next semester of enrollment at the college.
+The college will communicate the Warning status to the student and inform the student that s/he must meet the academic progress standard by the end of the subsequent enrollment period in order to maintain eligibility to participate in the financial aid program at the college.